HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/sc-08-1/index.md

 # Transmission Confidentiality and Integrity
 ## SC-08 (1) - Transmission Confidentiality and Integrity | Cryptographic Protection

-Implement cryptographic mechanisms to [Selection (one or more): prevent unauthorized disclosure of information; detect changes to information] during transmission.
+Implement cryptographic mechanisms to [prevent unauthorized disclosure of information and detect changes to information] during transmission.

 ## OPS Implementation